 Having Trouble Reducing Your Alcohol Use?

-If alcohol is causing more problems for you than just a beer belly, Ria Health is one online option that can help you learn how to drink less.
+If alcohol is causing more problems for you than just a beer belly, Ria Health is a 100% online option that can help you learn how to drink less.

 You can connect with medical professionals, access weekly coaching meetings, and even get anti-craving medication prescriptions from the Ria Health smartphone app.